The Four Rightly Guided Caliphs: Umar ibn al-Khattab

 Umar ibn al-Khattab was elected Caliph in 632, on the insistence of the previous Caliph Abu Bakr.
 He was one of the first companions of the Prophet and he strengthened Islam’s influence over the neighbouring Arab and non-Arab nations.
 The Prophet had created the ummah, Abu Bakr made sure it did not perish while Umar led it to glory and might.

-Umar set forth to actively expand the boundaries of the Caliphate (the political incarnation of the spiritual ummah), seizing the possessions of Byzantine in Syria, Palestine, Egypt and Babylon and conquering parts of Persia (for which the Persians branded him a usurper and started marking the day of his death as a celebration).
+Umar set forth to actively expand the boundaries of the Caliphate (the political incarnation of the spiritual ummah).
+He seized the possessions of Byzantine in Syria, Palestine, Egypt and Babylon and conquering parts of Persia.
 Umar turned the Caliphate into an enormous empire.
 He appointed the Prophet’s companions as governors of the conquered provinces and they obeyed him without dispute.

 On Umar’s orders the Prophet’s former secretary Zayd ibn Thabit began collecting all the pieces of revelation known at the time, thus began the collection of the Quranic texts into one canon.
 Umar also codified the Hajj ritual, making the pilgrimage annually at the head of his followers.
 Umar was a talented interpreter of the Quran, well-versed in the Hadith and fiqh (Muslim law).

 The Muslim ummah and Islam owe a lot to Umar.
 He is considered an ideal ruler: a righteous ascetic fair to Muslims and merciless to foes.